ibm-cloud-docs/event-notifications/en-create-subscription.md

    - Click **Create** to display the subscription side panel.
    - Enter the following subscription details.
    - Select a topic.
    - Select a destination type.
-For more information on how to select a destination, see [Selecti9ng a destination type](/docs/event-notifications?topic=event-notifications-en-create-en-subscription).
+For more information on how to select a destination, see [Selecting a destination type](/docs/event-notifications?topic=event-notifications-en-create-en-subscription#en-select-destination).

 1. Click **Create**.